 Finding the right probiotic supplement for your body may be a daunting task with thousands of different probiotic products on the market, all with varying levels of efficiency and ingredients.
 I have come up with a few tips to make choosing the best probiotic for you a little bit easier.
 The most important one: read the label.
 It should provide you with all the necessary information:

-- How many organisms are contained in a single capsule?
+- How many organisms are there in a single capsule?
 Try to choose those with at least five billion CFU (colony forming units).
-The higher the CFU count, the more probable that your vagina will get colonized with the probiotics it needs to get a long lasting protection against harmful pathogens, such as Candida.
+The higher the CFU count, the more probable that your vagina will get colonized with the probiotics it needs to get long-lasting protection against harmful pathogens, such as Candida albicans.

 - Where should I store it?
 Some species need to be refrigerated, while others need dark environment.
 As a general rule, always keep your probiotic supplement refrigerated, or at least in temperatures lower than 23°C (73°F).

 - Has the probiotic been tested and certified by an independent third party?
-If it is not regulated, the amount of bacteria stated on the label might be different than what’s actually inside.
+If it is not regulated, the number of bacteria stated on the label might be different than what’s actually inside.

 What are the best probiotic supplements for women?

 There are many great products on the market when it comes to probiotic supplements for women.
 However, not all of them offer high quality and there is often the risk of buying a supplement with no live probiotic cultures present, making it completely useless.